EmotiBit/EmotiBit_Docs/Troubleshooting.md

 # Typical EmotiBit Getting started flow

-- Note: The getting started steps are sequencial.
-The sequential nature of the steps makes it imposible to get stuck an a step if the previous step has not been successfully completed.
-For example, EmotiBit cannot be stuck on trying to connect to a WiFi network, is step 1 of Firmware installation was not completed.
+- Note: The getting started steps are sequential.
+The sequential nature of the steps makes it impossible to get stuck on a step if the previous step has not been successfully completed.
+For example, EmotiBit cannot be stuck on trying to connect to a WiFi network is step 1 of Firmware installation was not completed.

-## Issue Missing Package Contents
+## Missing Package Contents
-- Affected customers should resch out to us via email.
+- Affected customers should reach out to us via email.
 Please provide the order number in the email.
-   - If you placed the order on the OpenBCI website, please reach out at support@opencbci.com.
+   - If you placed the order on the OpenBCI website, please reach out to support@opencbci.com.
-   - If you placed the order on the EmotiBit wensite, please reach out at support@emotibit.com.
+   - If you placed the order on the EmotiBit website, please reach out to support@emotibit.com.
 ---
 ## Issue Getting Started  Config Txt